GT Writing Task 2 (Essay Writing) Sample # 47

 Write at least 250 words.

-Global tourism upsurged during the last two decades and people rushed to exotic cities to enjoy unique features of those places and appreciate the architects and sceneries.
+Global tourism upsurged during the last two decades and people rushed to exotic cities to enjoy the unique features of those places and appreciate the architecture and sceneries.
 However, tourist destinations, in most parts of the world, are becoming similar while compromising their unique cultural and structural features.
-Globalisation and advancement of technology, in my opinion, are the reason behind this.
+Globalisation and the advancement of technology, in my opinion, are the reason behind this.

 This phenomenon might seem advantageous to some, but, in my opinion, disturbing and dangerous for cultural identity and global tourism.
 People may already have sacrificed too many of their cultural identities despite agreeing that our unique culture is our most treasurable heritage that is supposed to be passed on from generation to generation.
 Personally, I would not like to travel thousands of miles to land in a city that looks just like mine.
 So similarities among cities will not benefit the global tourism industries.

 In conclusion, we cannot deny the effects of globalisation and how it connects the world.
 But when it comes to preserving our unique cultural identities and planning our cities, we should be more of a nationalist than a global citizen.

 In the past, travelling abroad was an exciting opportunity to experience new cultures and witness the stark differences between countries.
 However, in recent times, it seems that the sceneries in different parts of the world have become increasingly similar.
 This essay will explore the causes behind this trend and evaluate whether the advantages of these similarities outweigh the disadvantages.